-The leaf-spine network topology, also known as the spine and leaf network topology, was created to more efficiently accommodate modern data center traffic, which has different characteristics as compared to traditional enterprise network client-server traffic.
+The spine and leaf network topology, also known as the leaf and spine network topology, was created to more efficiently accommodate modern data center traffic, which has different characteristics as compared to traditional enterprise network client-server traffic.
 Data center network traffic tends to be more “east-west” in nature – traveling between servers, or between servers and storage systems that are largely side by side.
 Generally only a limited amount of “north-south” traffic travels between a server and a client located outside the data center.

 Traditional client-server networks have three tiers.
 Access layer Ethernet switches are closest to end users and their various devices.
 They feed into aggregation tier switches or routers (also known as the distribution layer), which then feed into “core” routers at the top layer.